Cosmological Implications of Kalb-Ramond-Like-Particles: Interactions of KRLPs

 \section{Interactions of KRLPs}

 We now consider the interacting massive KR theory.
 We primarily take an effective field theory approach, with the interactions dictated by the symmetry properties of the KR field, though we will also discuss the string theory origins of these couplings.
 Recall that we delineate the four-dimensional effective field theory of a rank-2 tensor from the string theoretic Kalb-Ramond field by referring to the former as KRLP.
-In this section we remain agnostic as to the UV completion of the massive KRLP, and in the next section we will discuss the emergence of KRLPs in string theory.
+In this section we remain agnostic as to the UV completion of the massive KRLP, and in the next section we will discuss the emergence of KRLPs in string theory.\footnote{We note that for the interactions discussed in this section, there is no known field-theoretic UV completion in four dimensions.
+The UV complete theory would be string theory, which in the conventional case of critical string theory, requires extra dimensions.}

 Outside of string theory, KRLPs can arise in a variety of effective field theory contexts.
 For example, in the Standard Model of particle physics, antisymmetric two-form fields appear as a dual description of pseudovector mesons \cite{Terschlusen:2013iqa}.
 KRLPs can also appear in the context of extra dimensions, including string theory, from Kaluza-Klein reduction of 2-form or higher-rank forms, e.g., a three form $C_{\mu \nu \rho}$, dimensionally reduced on a circle \cite{Copeland:1984qk}.
 Additionally, in condensed matter physics, KRLPs describe the interactions of vortices \cite{Beekman:2010zx}.
 This is analogous to the situation with ALPs, which naturally arise in string theory but are not resticted to that context; an axiverse can instead emerge in dark QCD from the spectrum of dark pions \cite{Alexander:2023wgk,Maleknejad:2022gyf}.